 Sculpture is the three-dimensional expression of ideas.
 It may focus on formal issues (such as balance, movement, texture), or it may use these as a means to communicate other concerns.
 Contemporary sculpture encompasses a wide range of aims, materials and techniques.
 It is important for the student majoring in sculpture to develop a strong base in the fundamentals of sculpture as well as to have exposure to contemporary sculptural issues.

-The Sculpture Emphasis Requirement Sheet contains specific information of courses required for graduation.
-This information sheet is also available from the Department of Art & Design office in the Fine Arts Visual building, room 122 (FAV 122).
+The Sculpture Emphasis Requirement Page contains specific information of courses required for graduation.
+This information sheet is also available from the Department of Art and Design office in the Fine Arts Visual building, room 122 (FAV 122).